-The Captain's Committee will, from time to time, make new regulations and/or alter and repeal all or any of these Regulations as it may deem necessary or expedient or convenient for the proper operation and conduct of members and guests on the Course and in the Clubhouse.
+The Captain's Committee will, from time to time, make new regulations and/or alter or repeal all or any of these Regulations as it may deem necessary, expedient, or convenient for the proper operation and conduct of members and guests on the Course and in the Clubhouse.
 Any change which could affect the financial performance of the Club shall be referred to the Management Committee for approval.
 In the event of any inconsistency between these regulations and the Articles of Association, the Articles of Association of the Club will take precedence.

 The Captain's Committee shall bring notice of all such Regulations (or alterations or appeals thereof) to the attention of Members.